bitcoin-sv/arc/doc/api.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="bsv-arc">BSV ARC v1.0.0</h1>
+<h1 id="arc-authoritative-response-component">ARC - Authoritative Response Component v1.0.0</h1>

-> Authoritative Response Component.
-Scroll down for code samples, example requests and responses.
+> Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Base URLs: